Dynamic Graph Convolutional Networks Using the Tensor M-Product: Related Work

 \section{Related Work}

+\paragraph{Unsupervised Embedding:} Unsupervised graph embedding techniques have been popular for link prediction on static graphs~\cite{cai2018comprehensive}.
+A number of dynamic graph embedding methods have been proposed recently, which extend the static ones.
+DANE~\cite{li2017attributed} adapted the popular dimensionality reduction approaches such as Eigenmaps to time varying graphs by efficiently updating the eigenvectors from the prior ones.
+The popular random walk based methods have also been extended to obey the temporal order in recent works~\cite{nguyen2018continuous}.

+Numerous deep neural network based unsupervised learning methods have been developed for dynamic graph embedding.
+Examples include DynGEM~\cite{goyal2018dyngem}, Know-Evolve~\cite{trivedi2017know}, DyRep~\cite{trivedi2019dyrep}, Dynamic-Triad~\cite{zhou2018dynamic}, and others.
+In most of these methods, a temporal smoothness regularization is used to obtain stable embedding across consecutive time-steps.

-The idea of using graph convolution based on the spectral graph theory for GNNs was first introduced by \citet{bruna2013}. \citet{defferrard2016} then proposed \emph{Chebnet}, where the spectral filter was approximated by Chebyshev polynomials in order to make it faster and localized. \citet{kipf2016} presented the simplified GCN, a degree-one polynomial approximation of Chebnet, in order to speed up computation further and improve the performance.
-There are many other works that deal with GNNs when the graph and features are fixed/static; see the review papers by \citet{zhou2018} and \citet{wu2019} and references therein.
-These methods cannot be directly applied to the dynamic setting we consider. \citet{seo2018} devised the Graph Convolutional Recurrent Network for graphs with time varying features.
-However, this method assumes that the edges are fixed over time, and is not applicable in our setting. \citet{wang2018a} proposed a method called EdgeConv, which is a neural network (NN) approach that applies convolution operations on static graphs in a dynamic fashion.
-Their approach is not applicable when the graph itself is dynamic. \citet{zhao2019} develop a temporal GCN method called T-GCN, which they apply for traffic prediction.
-Their method assumes the graph remains fixed over time, and only the features vary.
+\paragraph{Supervised Learning:} The idea of using graph convolution based on the spectral graph theory for GNNs was first introduced by \cite{bruna2013}. \cite{defferrard2016} then proposed \emph{Chebnet}, where the spectral filter was approximated by Chebyshev polynomials in order to make it faster and localized. \cite{kipf2016} presented the simplified GCN, a degree-one polynomial approximation of Chebnet, in order to speed up computation further and improve the performance.
+There are many other works that deal with GNNs when the graph and features are fixed/static; see the review papers~\cite{zhou2018} and \cite{wu2019} and references therein.